 This Sunday meeting may include showing the movie about Moe Berg.
 Again, stay tuned for details

-I.M.; A Memoir: Isaac Mizrachi.
-A, candid, and touching look back in his life.
-He is a designer, cabaret performer, talk-show host and TV celebrity.
+A candid and touching look back at the life of this designer, cabaret performer, talk-show host and TV celebrity.

 The Last Watchman of Old Cairo: A Novel by Michael David Lukas